aws/karpenter-provider-aws/website/content/en/preview/concepts/metrics.md

 ### `karpenter_cloudprovider_duration_seconds`
 Duration of cloud provider method calls.
 Labeled by the controller, method name and provider.

+### `karpenter_cloudprovider_instance_price_estimate`
+Estimated hourly price used when making informed decisions on node cost calculation.
+This is updated once on startup and then every 12 hours.

 ## Cloudprovider Batcher Metrics

 ### `karpenter_cloudprovider_batcher_batch_size`